-- 2.12 In some cases, acts of bullying or harassment can be civil offences, which can be brought to an employment tribunal or county court.
+- II.
+In some cases, acts of bullying or harassment can be civil offences, which can be litigated through civil proceedings, in either an employment tribunal or county court.

-- 2.13 In some cases, conduct that amounts to bullying and harassment may also amount to criminal offences, which can be tried in the criminal courts.
-There is not an exhaustive list of acts of bullying or harassment that may constitute a criminal offence.
+- 12. In some cases, conduct that amounts to bullying and harassment may also amount to criminal offences, which can be tried in the criminal courts.
 Examples may include, but are not limited to:

 - Physical assault;

 - Making violent or death threats;

 - Stalking;

 - Hate crimes.

-- 2.14 Clauses 2.16 and 2.17 of this policy contain more information about how this policy and procedure deal with criminal investigations into conduct that may also amount to bullying and harassment.